-Jon Lieber, who leads Eurasia Group's coverage of political and policy developments in Washington, offers insights on the Supreme Court vacancy:
+Jon Lieber, head of Eurasia Group's coverage of political and policy developments in Washington, shares insights on US politics:

 Will the House Democrats actually be able to "tax the rich"?

 The answer to that question is yes, the House Democrats this week rolled out a proposal in order to partially finance their plans to spend $3.5 trillion.
 The tax proposal is notable for three things.
 One, while it does raise taxes on corporate America, including the corporate rate (that's 26.5% from 21% today), it goes a little bit softer on them than a proposal from Senate Democrats or from the Biden administration who wanted to be much more aggressive in going after the overseas earnings of US multinational corporations.